rik-tools/gwind/readMe.md

 # GWind
 GWind is a command-line tool for accomplishing some foundational tasks on a personal GCP account.
-It won't take you far but it'll get you there quickly and let you get on with more interesting activities.
+It won't take you far but it'll get you there quickly, to let you get on with more interesting activities.
 GWind requires GCloud to be on the path.

 ## Usage